julianperrott/Blog/blog/content/post/PasswordCrack.md

 Passwords are a pain.
 You have to remember them for a start and you are supposed to use different passwords on every site, and they ought to be complicated.
 It all seems like a lot of effort.
 Is it really worth it ?

-Well, I have the hash killer list and on it there are a hell of alot of passwords.
+Well, I have the hash killer list and on it there are a hell of a lot of passwords.
 The list is not a secret; lots of people have it.
 The list is long and getting longer every day.
 Some example passwords on the list are:

 * DarkJediPrincess
 * RainbowJumper<3